Xoloitzcuintli History/Origin

 According to legend, these Xolotl dogs possessed healing abilities, particularly noted for treating ailments like asthma, rheumatism, and insomnia.
 They were also believed to ward off evil spirits during their lives and guide souls to the afterlife, albeit often through sacrificial means.
 Unfortunately, they were also considered a source of food.

 Despite these challenges, the Xoloitzcuintli persisted and experienced periods of popularity.
-Recognized by the American Kennel Club in 1887 under the name Mexican Hairless, the first AKC-registered Xolo was Mee Too, a dog from Mexico.
-The breed briefly regained attention in 1940 when Chinito Jr. became the first and only Xolo to win an AKC championship.
-Artists like Diego Rivera and Frida Kahlo immortalized them in their works.
+Recognized by the American Kennel Club in 1887 under the name Mexican Hairless, under Non-Sporting Group the first AKC-registered Xolo was Mee Too, a dog from Mexico.

-However, the breed fell into obscurity once more and was even deregistered by the AKC in 1959.
-Thanks to dedicated enthusiasts, the Xoloitzcuintli was saved from extinction.
 Today, it is considered a national treasure in Mexico, honored as Dog of the Year in 2010, and approximately 30,000 Xolos are estimated worldwide.
-The breed was reinstated by the AKC in 2011 and now occupies a unique position where rarity meets renewed popularity.
+These purebred dogs was reinstated by the AKC in 2011 and now occupies a unique position where rarity meets renewed popularity.

-The Xoloitzcuintli, as an adult, is known for its calm demeanor and aloofness towards strangers while being attentive and affectionate towards its family members.
-They often bond closely with one person but show affection to all family members.
 Xolos enjoy sunbathing and cuddling to stay warm, and they prefer not to be left alone for extended periods.
 They make excellent watchdogs due to their alert nature but are not excessive barkers.

 Xoloitzcuintlis are wary of strangers and may be territorial towards other animals.
 Without proper socialization, they can exhibit aggression towards unfamiliar people or dogs.
 They require consistent training using positive reinforcement methods to thrive.
 Xolos are intelligent and sensitive, responding well to gentle correction once they understand expectations.
 They are athletic and may attempt to scale fences if not properly contained.